 General anesthesia will be administered by an anesthesiologist, a doctor who specializes in anesthesia

 How is a breast lift performed?

-Your surgeon will carefully examine you and take special measurements of your breasts to determine the amount of skin to be removed and the new location of the nipple.
+Your surgeon will carefully examine you and take special measurements of your breasts to determine excess skin and the new location of the nipple.
 Often, the darker skin surrounding the nipple called the areola is larger than you would like.
 During a breast lift this area is made smaller.
 Once the measurements are made with you in an upright position you are taken to the operating room and the operation is performed.
-Once the extra skin is removed from the lower parts of the breast special stitches are placed to uplift and reshape the breast to a more youthful appearance.
+Once the extra skin is taken from the lower parts of the breast special stitches are placed to uplift and reshape the breast to a more youthful appearance.
 A breast lift normally takes 1 1/2 to 2 hours.
 It will take longer if you also requires breast implants, as many Des Moines and Omaha patients do.

 What can I expect after surgery?

 You will be placed in a surgical bra after surgery.
 A friend or loved one will take you home and must stay with you for the next 24 hours.
 You will wear the bra and your dressings until you are seen the next day in our office.
 At that time your surgeon, or the physician assistant, will give you instructions on how they would like you to care for your breasts.
 Specific instructions will be given to you before the operation regarding limitation of activity.
 In general, you will be expected not to lift your elbows above your shoulders for several days after surgery.
 Special instructions regarding hair washing will be given to you.
 You will be asked to refrain from heavy lifting for up to four weeks.
 Your doctor will give you more specific instructions depending on the type of activity you will be returning to.
 You will be given sufficient medication to control your discomfort postoperatively.
 You will also be given an antibiotic for a few days and possibly some medication to have on hand in the event that you experience nausea.